The Formesse story

 We implement the European Chemicals Regulation REACH in all our products.
-Moreover, our products are checked and certified with the ‘Confidence in Textiles’ seal according to OEKO-TEX® Standard 100.
+Moreover, our products are checked and certified according to STANDARD 100 by OEKO-TEX®.

 We use FSC-certified product inserts and are currently in the process of testing new packaging made from grass.
 Naturally, our product packaging is fully recyclable.